auxellbs/splconline.github.io/beconnected/index.md

 ### Your Vaccination Certificate on Your Phone
 *1 pm Wed 8th September (Oct dates TBA)*
 You''ve had your COVID vaccination, and now you want to be able to substantiate it conveniently using your phone.
 This involves having your myGov & Medicare online accounts in order and available on your phone.
-Join this FREE 1-hour class to get this all sorted!
+Join this FREE 1-hour class to get this all sorted! [[Enrol Now]](https://classmanager.com.au/cbin/admin.php?Action=courses&single_course_id=1433&organisation_name=splc&from=org_home){:target="_blank"}

 ### eBooks: 10,000 Library Books in Your Pocket
 *1 pm Wed 15th September (Oct dates TBA)*